FaresMahgoub/Tank-Level-SCADA/README.md

 ## Ignition configuration

-Built on **Ignition Maker Edition 8.3**.
+Phases 1 and 2 were built on **Ignition Maker Edition 8.3**.
+Phase 3 required moving to an **Ignition educational license** (see the [Phase 3 section](#isa-182-alarm-management--analytics-phase-3) for why).

 > **Why Modbus TCP and not MQTT?** Ignition Maker Edition does not support the Cirrus Link MQTT modules, but includes the Modbus TCP driver natively.
-Modbus TCP was therefore the correct transport for this edition.
+Modbus TCP was therefore the correct transport for Phases 1 and 2, and it remains the transport in use.
+(The educational license used from Phase 3 onward does unlock the MQTT modules, so a Sparkplug re-architecture is now possible as future work, but the working system still runs on Modbus TCP.)

 ### Device connection
 - Driver: **Modbus TCP**